Cologne school massacre: Massacre

 On 11 June 1964, shortly after 09:00, Seifert approached the schoolyard of the Catholic elementary school located at Volkhovener Weg 209–211, armed with a self-made flamethrower, a spear and a mace.
 The school consisted of one main building and four wooden barracks, each housing two classes with a total of eight teachers and 380 pupils.

 As Seifert entered the school compound through the smaller of two gates, he was observed by three crossing guards who mistook him for a mechanic trying to repair the gate's broken lock and asked him what he was doing there.
 Seifert ignored them and, after blocking off the gate with a wooden wedge, proceeded towards a girls' physical education class led by teacher Anna Langohr at the schoolyard.
 When Langohr, who knew Seifert, asked if she could help him, he ignited his flamethrower and attacked her and the girls.

 Seifert then went to one of the school's barracks, smashed in the windows with the mace and aimed his weapon at the children in the classrooms, setting them on fire.
 He continued to attack the people running and jumping out of the burning building until his flamethrower ran out of fuel, whereupon he threw it away.
 When teacher Gertrud Bollenrath stepped out on the schoolyard Seifert fatally stabbed her in the chest with his spear and then approached the barrack where Ursula Kuhr and Mrs Kunz were teaching.
 The two women tried to keep the doors shut, but Seifert managed to open one and caused Kuhr to lose her balance.
 After she fell down the flight of stairs and landed on the ground in front of the building Seifert stabbed her in both legs and once between her shoulders.

 Seifert fled the school compound and attempted to kill himself by swallowing E605, a poisonous insecticide, but as the substance was diluted he did not die immediately.
 Chased by twenty to thirty people he ran towards a railway embankment where he tried to fend off his pursuers with his spear.
 When police arrived at the scene at 09:38 he tried to stab one of the officers but was eventually immobilised with a shot in his leg.
 He was arrested and taken to the University Hospital in Lindenthal, where he was questioned several times, before he died at 20:35.

-The attack had lasted for about fifteen minutes.
+The attack lasted for about fifteen minutes.
 Kuhr died at the scene, while Bollenrath died from her wounds in hospital at 13:00.
-Along with teachers Langohr and Wiltrud Schweden, twenty-eight pupils were taken to hospitals, some of them with burns to 90% of their body.
+Along with teachers Langohr and Wiltrud Schweden, twenty-eight pupils were taken to hospitals, some of them with burns to 90% of their bodies.
 Eight of the pupils died in the following weeks.